“What are the certainties in life?”

 Whether you are facing uncertainty in your job, in treatment for an anxiety disorder, or in everyday life, you can learn how to put uncertainty to work for you, as well as how to motivate yourself to make choices that keep you not in fear, but rather in the driver’s seat.

 We can show you how.

-Learn how our workshops can empower you to thrive through uncertainty:
+Learn how our workshops, including our upcoming December 6, 2015 webinar Ten Steps Out When Stuck in Doubt, can empower you to thrive through uncertainty:

 Jeff is perhaps known for his two books on uncertainty, When in Doubt, Make Belief and Rewind, Replay, Repeat, and his longtime work as a radio news anchor in San Francisco.
 He is also the founder of The Adversity 2 Advocacy Alliance, a nonprofit dedicated to promoting and fostering the power of turning personal challenges into service to others with similar challenges.

 After more than fifteen years in sales and marketing, Shala went back to school to learn how to help others take back their lives from anxiety-based mental health challenges.
 She is now an associate counselor specializing in the treatment of anxiety disorders in Atlanta.
 Shala also co-founded the non-profit OCD Georgia and is the author of the forthcoming book, Is Fred in the Refrigerator?